Title Image

 Nominate a peacemaker for the Sydney Peace Prize

-For over 20 years, the Sydney Peace Prize has brought inspiring and exemplary stories of courage and dedication to global justice to the Australian and Sydney stage.
-The Prize creates a platform for recipients to spread their messages far and wide, recognises the work of the world’s most effective peacemakers, and honours the remarkable people at the heart of these stories.
+For over 26 years, the Sydney Peace Prize has brought inspiring and exemplary stories of courage and dedication to global justice to the Australian stage.
+The Prize creates a platform for recipients to spread their message far and wide, recognises the work of the world’s most effective peacemakers and honours the remarkable people at the heart of these stories.

-Each recipient shows us how we can live together in peace, with justice, equality and compassion for those around us, sharing our planet with respect for our environment on which all life depends.
+Each recipient shows us how we can live together in peace, with equality, compassion and respect for our planet at the heart of it all.

 Everyone can nominate